Antonio-Gabriel/observability_and_monitoring/README.md

 Hi there,<br>

-I'm António Gabriel, i'm angolan and currencly i work as a software developer with some stacks in front and backend such as `Python`, `Php`, `Javascript`, `Go` and more.
+I'm António Gabriel, I'm angolan and currencly I work as a software developer with some stacks in front and backend such as `Python`, `Php`, `Javascript`, `Go` and more.

-In this article i will talk a little about observability and monitoring of softwares and might be i create an example using a tools of observability and monitoring.
+In this article I will talk a little about observability and monitoring of softwares and might be I create an example using a tools of observability and monitoring.

 So let's get started.